 The Purpose of the Conference Room

-You probably already have a general idea of how much space you are working with.
-Still, accurately measuring your space is important, and it is the first step you should take when determining the size of the furniture you need.
+Accurately measuring your space is the first step you should take when determining the size of the furniture you need.
 Account for extrusions (radiators, pipes, etc.) that could interfere with the layout.
-Take note of door and window placements and how the door(s) opens as it may affect furniture placement and layout.
-People often overlook how the door opens only to have a very tight and uncomfortable entrance to their conference room.
+Take note of door and window placements and how any doors open, as that may affect furniture placement and layout.
+Overlooking doors can result in a very tight and uncomfortable entrance to their conference room.

 Size of Conference Room Tables

 The size of your room will be a limiting factor when selecting furniture.
-As a general rule, you want to allow three feet of space around any furniture to provide a safe and comfortable walkway.
+Generally, you want to allow 3 feet of space around any furniture to provide a safe and comfortable walkway.
 Measure your room, then subtract the space needed for the walkway.

 Design and Layout